 "one of those rare, passionately committed souls who was so uncompromising in her attitude that she could make a difference in the struggle to identify the ideal conditions for human existence. [...]
 She symbolized persons of color performing with excellence, courage, strength, dedication, love, and sensitivity in the very demanding and sometimes destructive arena of legal education."

-BLSA has honored Professor Bennia's legacy in its work throughout the years via the Denise Carty-Bennia yearly event, and through five Bar scholarships of 1,000 dollars each, open to 3L's of color.
-BLSA carries Professor Bennia's spirit, vigor, brilliance, and legacy always.
+In the past, BLSA has honored Professor Bennia's legacy in its work throughout the years via the Denise Carty-Bennia yearly event, and through five Bar scholarships of 1,000 dollars each, open to 3L's of color.
+BLSA carries Professor Bennia's spirit, vigor, brilliance and legacy always.

 1985 Provost Hall